Tazaf/ionicitude/README.md

 ```

 ## `launchAR()`
 Launch an AR World with the Wikitude plugin, and returns a promise.
-This creates and switches the app's focus to a new AR View.
+This creates a new AR View and switches the app's focus to it.

-By default, the folder containing the AR World's files must be contained inside a folder named "wikitude_worlds" at your app's root.
-If you want to change the name of this folder (or event it's path), you can by passing an argument to `Ionicitude.init()` (see [API Definition > `init()` ](#init)for details).

 #### Argument
 Name|Type|Description
 ----|----|-----------
 world_ref|`STRING`|The name of the folder that contains the files for the AR World to launch.
-This folder must exist in the `worldsRootFolder`
+This folder must exist in a folder named `"wikitude-worlds"` in your app's `www` directory.
+If you want to change the name of this folder (or event it's path), you can by passing an argument to `Ionicitude.init()` (see [API Definition > `init()` ](#init)for details).

 #### Returns
 - `PROMISE` - A promise of a launched AR World.

 #### Throws
 - `UnsupportedFeatureError` when:
-	1. Trying to launch an AR World that requires features not supported by the device
+	1. Trying to launch an AR World that requires features not supported by the device (see [Checking Device's Features](#checking-devices-features))

 #### Usage
 ```javascript